+In today’s busy world, cleaning windows is often an afterthought.
 Pick a cloudy day to wash your windows – sunlight will dry them too quickly and cause streaking.
 Window glass will stay cleaner longer if you wash the window screens and frames before you wash the windows.

 Use a commercial window cleaner such as Windex or use a recipe for an effective homemade window cleaner with ammonia and rubbing alcohol.
 The ammonia cuts dirt and oil, and the alcohol cleans polar soils and helps the water evaporate quickly, so the windows do not streak.

 - Plain household ammonia in water (1/2 cup per gallon on warm water) also works well for less soiled windows.

-Wash windows with a non-linting cloth or a sponge dipped in the cleaning solution.
+- Wash windows with a non-linting cloth or a sponge dipped in the cleaning solution.
 If you are using a commercial cleaner, follow the product instructions.
 After washing, either squeegee the window, as professionals do, or dry it with another clean, dry, absorbent, lint-free cloth or paper towel.

-Any glass cleaner, even plain water, can soften latex paint on muntins and sills around a window.
+- Any glass cleaner, even plain water, can soften latex paint on muntins and sills around a window.
 Therefore, blot spilled window cleaner off painted surfaces without hard rubbing.
 The paint should harden once it has dried.

 To schedule your cleaning service, contact us today at 888-302-5582 or Request a FREE Estimate online!

 LET US DO THE CLEANING.
 YOU DO THE RELAXING.